Migrant settlement outcomes

 Economic participation

-The following section contains data sourced from Personal Income Tax and unemployment payments data available in PLIDA.
+The following section contains data sourced from personal income and government payments data available in PLIDA.
 Please refer to the Methodology for more information on sources of income included in these statistics.

-By visa stream, the proportions of permanent migrants who earned personal income varied by length of time in Australia.
+By visa stream, the proportions of permanent migrants who received personal income varied by length of time in Australia.
 It was:

 1. Persons whose Settlement Data date of arrival was 1st January 2000 or later.